werbitzky/elastix/README.md

   password: "password"
 ```

-The above for example will lead to the HTTPoison responses being parsed into maps with atom keys instead of string keys (be careful as most of the time this is not a good idea as stated here: https://github.com/devinus/poison#parser).
+The above for example will
+  * lead to the HTTPoison responses being parsed into maps with atom keys instead of string keys (be careful as most of the time this is not a good idea as stated here: https://github.com/devinus/poison#parser).

-Also the above example also uses shield for authentication: https://www.elastic.co/products/shield
+  * use shield for authentication

 ## License